 For Professional Activity, see APM 210-1-d(3).
 For University and Public Service see APM 210-1-d(4).
 The level of involvement in each should be commensurate with stage of career.
 Thus, for full professors, evidence of leadership in both professional and university service would increasingly be expected with moves to higher steps.
 University service would normally graduate from contributions to the department at the assistant professor level to include contributions to the campus, senate, and system-wide governance at higher ranks of the professoriate.
+In addition to listing committees they serve on, candidates should also explain their role and provide a sense for the level of their involvement and their specific contributions.

 The University of California is committed to excellence and equity in every facet of its mission.
 Contributions in all areas of faculty achievement that promote equal opportunity and diversity should be given due recognition in the academic personnel process, and they should be evaluated and credited in the same way as other faculty achievements.
 These contributions to diversity and equal opportunity can take a variety of forms including efforts to advance equitable access to education, public service that addresses the needs of California's diverse population, or research in a scholar's area of expertise that highlights inequalities.
 Mentoring and advising of students and faculty members, particularly from underrepresented and underserved populations, should be given due recognition in the teaching or service categories of the academic personnel process (APM 210-1-d).
-The new language added on July 1, 2015 does not add a fourth category of evaluation, but seeks to recognize contributions to equal opportunity and diversity within the existing categories of research, teaching, and service.
+The language in APM-210-1-d does not add a fourth category of evaluation, and therefore contributions to equal opportunity and diversity is not a specific, required review category for files.
+However, extraordinary contributions to equal opportunity and diversity within the existing categories of research, teaching, and service can be recognized as additional strengths of a file.